Global aviation system tested by Belarus jetliner diversion | Business

 Global aviation faces its biggest political crisis in years after Belarus scrambled a fighter and flagged what turned out to be a false bomb alert to detain a dissident journalist, prompting U.S. and European outrage.
 Some European airlines immediately began avoiding Belarus airspace, a key corridor between western Europe and Moscow and route for long-haul flights between western Europe and Asia.

-Under global aviation rules, neither ICAO nor any nation can close another's airspace, but some, such as the United States, have the power to tell their own airlines not to fly there.
-The United States said it had called for a meeting of ICAO's 36-nation council, which has power to investigate any situation that hinders the development of international aviation.
+The Montreal agency called a meeting of its 36-member council, which has power to investigate any situation that may hinder the development of international aviation, for Thursday.
 "It looks like a gross abuse of the (Chicago) Convention.
 It's piracy," Kevin Humphreys, a former Irish aviation regulator, said of the Belarus incident.
-NO REGULATOR

-Global airlines called for an investigation, backed by the European Union.
-"We strongly condemn any interference or requirement for landing of civil aviation operations that is inconsistent with the rules of international law," said the International Air Transport Association (IATA).
+But experts cautioned that calls from some Western politicians for the outright closure of Belarus airspace would come up against tough obstacles.
+Under global rules, neither ICAO nor any nation can close another's airspace, but some, such as the United States, have the power to tell their own airlines not to fly there.

-The rules are managed through the Montreal-based agency by its 193 members, including Belarus, and ICAO has only rarely become directly involved in matters such as airport security.
+The rules are managed through the Montreal-based agency by its 193 members, including Belarus.
 ICAO was thrown into discord over a wave of hijackings in the 1980s.
 Back then, the issue was whether to oblige countries to agree to let hijacked aircraft land on their soil.

-Humphreys said it would be the first time in memory that the agency has had to ponder accusations that one of its own member countries had forced a plane to land, in what Ryanair's O'Leary called "state-sponsored hijacking".
-Belarus said on Monday its controllers had only issued "recommendations" to Ryanair pilots.
+Humphreys said it would be the first time in memory that the agency has had to ponder accusations that one of its own member countries had carried out what Ryanair's O'Leary called "state-sponsored hijacking".
+Belarus insisted the alert was not a hoax and said its controllers had only issued "recommendations" to Ryanair pilots.

 Russia accused the West of hypocrisy, citing the case of a Bolivian presidential plane forced to land in Austria in 2013 or a Belarus jetliner ordered to land in Ukraine three years later.
 In 2013, Bolivia said President Evo Morales' plane had been diverted over suspicions that former U.S. spy agency contractor Edward Snowden, wanted by Washington for divulging secret details of U.S. surveillance activities, was on board.